 Class Presidency

-The class presidency will be elected and will conduct the plenum's internal issues, and be responsible to create a partnership and coherent connection between the class and teams and the College's faculty and administrative staff.
+The class president will be elected and will conduct the plenum's internal issues, and be responsible to create a partnership and coherent connection between the class and teams and the College's faculty and administrative staff.
 The president will serve as the senior representative of the class.
 The college's staff and the class presidency will form work procedures for all subjects requiring treatment and reference during the year.
-Periodic meetings will be conducted between the presidency the Chief Instructor and the instruction staff.
+Periodic meetings will be conducted between the president the Chief Instructor.

 Appearance and Dress Code

-In order to encourage maximum openness and equality, between students and outwardly, students of the college will wear civilian clothing while studying in the INDC.
-Representative considerations obligate students to dress casually: long formal trousers, collared shirt, closed shoes (no jeans, sneakers, sandals, etc.).
+In order to encourage maximum openness and equality, between participants and outwardly, participants of the college will wear civilian clothing while studying in the INDC.
+Representative considerations obligate participants to dress casually: long formal trousers, collared shirt, closed shoes (no jeans, sneakers, sandals, etc.).

 On days when there is special activity, the dress code will be the following:

-Senior meetings (Prime Minister, Minister of Defense, President, Chief of the General Staff) - military and IPS personnel, dress uniform.
+Senior meetings (Prime Minister, Minister of Defense, President, Chief of the General Staff) - military personnel, dress uniform.

-In The University of Haifa - the students are free to choose (according to university rules).
+In The University of Haifa - the participants are free to choose (according to university rules).

 Military tours - INDC dress code.